DhyeyShah23/House-Price-Prediction-ML/README.md

 # House Price Prediction using Linear Regression

-This repository contains a simple machine learning model that predicts house prices based on the area of the house using a linear regression algorithm.
+This repository contains my first and a simple machine learning model that predicts house prices based on the area of the house using a linear regression algorithm.

 ## Project Overview